MediaComem/comem-archidep/ex/render-database-deployment.md

 $> git remote add upstream https://github.com/MediaComem/comem-archidep-php-todo-exercise.git
 ```

->:gem: Unlike the [automated deployment exercise][automated-deployment-ex], the goal of this remote is not be used for pushing.
-We will instead reference this remote for fetching data.
+>:gem: Unlike the [automated deployment exercise][automated-deployment-ex], we will not be pushing to this remote (we couldn't anyway, as we are not collaborators on the upstream).
+We will instead use it to fetch up-to-date data.

 Not let's fetch data from the upstream: